gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 The Einstein equations are beautiful.

-Not in a superficial sense —
+Not in a superficial sense,
 not because they are short
-(ten coupled nonlinear PDEs is not short) — but because of what they express:
+(ten coupled nonlinear PDEs is not short), but because of what they express:

 **The geometry of spacetime